durbanlegend/thag_rs/demo/README.md

 ### Script: supports_color.rs

 **Description:**  Demo of crate `supports-color` that `thag_rs` uses to detect the level of colour support of the terminal in use.
-I've added the `clear_screen` method because from testing I suspect that `supports-color` may mess with the terminal settings.
+ Caution: from testing I suspect that `supports-color` may mess with the terminal settings.
 Obviously that doesn't matter in a demo that exists before doing serious work, but it can wreak havoc with your program's output.